javiercanadillas/software-delivery-workshop/labs/app-onboarding/README.md

 * Configure automated pipeline execution.
 * Bundle onboarding logic for simple app creation.

-These steps will guide you through all the required one-time setup that in a real situation is automated by something like the last step in this lab (Bundle onboarding logic for simple app creation).
+The fist four steps will guide you through all the required one-time setup in detail.
+In a real situation all these steps are automated by something like the script used in the last step.
+For the sake of understanding the process, this lab covers both scenarios.

 ## Preparing your workspace